DavidBuchanan314/rabbit_r1_boot_notes/scripts/webusb/README.md

 1. Plug your R1 into your PC using a USB cable.
 2. Power off your R1.
 3. Click the "connect" button on the webpage.
-4. Power on your R1.
-As it turns on, you should see it on the connection menu.
+4. After several seconds, your R1 should turn itself back on (the screen stays off, though).
+You'll then see it on the connection menu.
 5. Select the device ("MT65xx Preloader") as fast as possible (You have about 3 seconds).

 If it works, you should see log messages all the way up to `[+] It worked???!?`, and the device will start booting normally.

-During boot, you should see a "Congratulations" message appear in a very tiny font at the bottom of the screen.
+During boot, you should see a "BOOTING CARROOT" message appear in a very tiny font at the bottom of the screen, along with some ASCII art.

+If something goes wrong and you want to try from scratch, reboot the device, refresh the webpage, and start agin.

 ## Post-Install